chemickypes/GestureView/README.md

 It allows you to close and open layout itself with scrolling animation.

+With new commit, this class can be dragged with the same PanelTouchListener behavior.

 ## PanelTouchListener
 This class is abstract and implements View.OnTouchListener to create a drag effect like Tinder.
 You must implement remove() abstract method to perform final action.